akhantz250/Calculator/README.md

 # Calculator

-[See Live Demo.](https://akhantz250.github.io/Calculator/) This project is an assignment from the [Odin Project](https://www.theodinproject.com/lessons/foundations-calculator) curriculum.
+[See live demo.](https://akhantz250.github.io/Calculator/) This project is an assignment from the [Odin Project](https://www.theodinproject.com/lessons/foundations-calculator) curriculum.

 Calculator created using Javascript, HTML and CSS.